POEMS Tea Atelier

 This chawan is in half-cylindrical shape with straight sides and a flat bottom.
 Its vertical walls are thoughtfully crafted to contain matcha during whisking, helping to minimize spills and ensure a smooth preparation.

-+ Author: Shunto Kato (加藤舜陶)
++ Potter: Shunto Kato (加藤舜陶)

 + Dimension: Approx. D130mm x H85mm

-+ Region: Seto, Japan
++ Region: Seto, Gifu Prefecture, Japan

 + Material: Clay